CDRH/african_poetics_admin/README.md

 # African Poets in the News

+Issues should go in the main [African Poetics Repository](https://github.com/CDRH/african_poetics)

 This Ruby on Rails app hosts a data entry application for the African Poets in the News project.

 Occasionally the data in this application will be published in another application which showcases